mpan31415/AutonomyFitts/README.md

 ## Dataframes

 The data logged throughout each of the experimental sessions are written to `.csv` files.
 These include both the main measures of interest and the initial demographics information collected at the start of each session.
 The final processed `.csv` files are all located in the `/data` directory.
-Their descriptions and file names are summarized below:
+Their descriptions are summarized below:

 | Measure | Description |
 | ------ | ------ |